How Germany Staffed Up Contact Tracing Teams To Contain Its Coronavirus Outbreak

 "We've recruited staff from other district authorities, including social services, but we also have traffic wardens and librarians working for us," says Dr. Uwe Peters, director of the Pankow district health authority.
 "We've even recruited gardeners from parks and recreation.
 They all help man the hotline.
 We also have students helping out and we're about to be allocated five soldiers as well."

-Peters says when the pandemic hit, he scrambled to hire tracers, transferring many from other district offices that had been shut down due to the pandemic and doubling his staff to around 300 workers.
+Peters says that when the pandemic hit, he scrambled to hire tracers, transferring many from other district offices that had been shut down because of the pandemic and doubling his staff to around 300 workers.

-As Germany's case numbers rose in March, Peters had to train his recruits how to trace every infection in their district.
+As Germany's case numbers rose in March, Peters had to train his recruits to trace every infection in their district.
 Tracers start with confirmation of a patient's positive coronavirus test — the public health authority is the first to be informed.
 Then they call the infected person and make a list of each person they've had contact with since they first had symptoms.

 "Sometimes it's a short list, like only close family, and sometimes it's a really long list," says Dr. Claudia Krummacher, a pediatrician who manages a team of tracers at the call center in Pankow.